pnposch/FitTrackee/docsrc/source/features/administration.rst

 .. versionchanged:: 0.7.4 maximum size of workout file and maximum number of files in the zip archive updated
 .. versionchanged:: 0.8.5 added maximum number of workouts for sport statistics
 .. versionchanged:: 0.10.0 added maximum number of files for synchronous processing and maximum number of workouts displayed on global map
+.. versionchanged:: 1.3.0 maximum size of images (workout photos and user picture)

 The following parameters can be set: